deliverystack/wink/README.md

 //TODO: try making .wink.json a symbolic link to wink.json
 ```

-Wink has a few dependencies for regular expression processing, common type derivation, and JSON serialziation/deserialization.
+Wink has a few dependencies for regular expression processing, common type derivation, and JSON serialziation/deserialization (see Cargo.toml).

 ```
 [dependencies]